 You May Also Like:

 The ReNew Long Parka is made from 64 renewed plastic bottles, rocks a below-the-hip length and has fleece-lined pockets to keep your hands toasty warm.
-A water-resistant coating and PrimaLoft insulation make it one of the best winter coats to defend against bad weather.
+A water-resistant coating and PrimaLoft insulation make it one of the best men's winter coats to defend against bad weather.

 The Styrman Ultralight jacket is Mission Workshop's take on the traditional trench coat, but one that is designed to outperform all of its competition.
 It employs a fully seam-taped design, giving water an impossible chance of seeping in; yet it's lightweight enough that it can easily be packed away in a bag for when the rainclouds dispense.
 When it comes to rain, the Styrman will happily protect you against serious downpours as opposed to just a light drizzle, and for days when it's so cold you can't feel your face, it will prove to be the perfect outer layer over a fleece or sweater.